stav/clipy/README.md

 1. start script
 2. copy youtube url into clipboard
+3. send SIGINT to the script process, try Ctrl-C for a terminal
-3. press shift-ctrl-d to start downloading
+4. enter "d" to start download

 Notes
 -----

-You may need to run this script as root.
+Hardcoded to home directory download.